-You’ve probably read the title of this post and think I’ve gone bonkers.
+You’ve probably read the title of this post and think I’ve gone bonkers- curly girl method clay masks – what is she talking about?
 It’s over a year an a half since I discovered the curly girl method and I have since tried many products, some with more success than others.
 The condition of my hair has improved drastically since I’ve started my curly girl journey, but it’s still not as healthy as I’d like it to be.
-I’ve recently read about the benefits of clay masks – which are not just great for the hair but also for the face – and I decided to give it a go.
+I’ve recently read about the benefits of clay masks – which are not just great for the hair but also for the face – and I decided to give them a go.

 There are many types of clay, so far I’ve been using the most common one, Rhassoul clay (also called Ghassoul clay).

 Rhassoul clay comes from Morocco, near the Atlas mountains.
 It’s rich in minerals: magnesium, sodium, silica, potassium, zinc and many others, all of which are known to have amazing beneficial properties for hair.
 It has great detoxifying abilities, and it’s well known for its extraordinary ability to draw out impurities from hair and skin.

 When mixed with water the clay is negatively charged.
 It attracts positively charged particles, like impurities and toxins in the hair and removes them as they clay is rinsed off.

 - Soothes the scalp, reduces dryness and flakiness, and provides relief from dandruff and psoriasis

 - Draws impurities from the hair, deep cleansing it

 - Leaves hair soft and shiny